Bachelor of Science in Nursing (Holistic Nursing)

-Bachelor of Science in Nursing (RN to BS Completion Program) Emphasis in Holistic Nursing (BS)
+Bachelor of Science in Nursing (Holistic Nursing) (BS)

 “Recognizing the interconnectedness of self, others, nature, and spirituality.”

 The baccalaureate degree is the established educational criteria for professional nurses.
-The PCOM Bachelors Completion Program in Holistic Nursing (BS) provides the philosophical, professional, educational, and clinical groundwork necessary for nurses of the future.
+The PCOM Bachelor of Science in Nursing (Holistic Nursing) (BS) provides the philosophical, professional, educational, and clinical groundwork necessary for nurses of the future.
 The curriculum emphasizes health, wellness and disease prevention; relationship-centered approach; research and evidence informed practice; ethics; advocacy; and leadership in the profession.

 This degree enables graduates to: